Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Method

 \section{Method}

-Our aim is to simulate video moment retrieval (VMR) training data with fine-grained details in unseen target domains.
-Crucially, we want to automatically control the generation process by a collection of target domain sentences without human interaction nor any target domain exemplar videos.
-We first briefly introduce diffusion models.
-We then present an instance-preserving action editing model.
-Finally, we formulate a complete fine-grained action video generation and hybrid VMR selection pipeline.
+Our aim is to simulate video moment retrieval (VMR) training data with fine-grained moment-text associations, and autonomously regulate the video generation process using a collection of sentences, without any human intervention by interactive text prompts or reliance on target exemplar videos.
+In this section, we first recap diffusion models, then present our Fine-grained Video Editing framework (\abbrname) with an instance-preserving action editing model (Fig. \ref{fig:method}) and an automatic video generation and hybrid selection pipeline (Fig. \ref{fig:method_2}).